Hesperus the Pack-Cow

 I would ask the reader to observe the rather glum expression on the face of Hesperus as compared to the photo above the introduction.
 As I well know myself (in pre-Hesperus days) a weeks' tea, bed and breakfast really CAN be heavy when carried on one's back."

-The stick on top of the tent is probably a soft Hesperus-persuader, for use at times when she refused to move.
-Canvas sacking was the material of choice for packing things in.
-It tended to hold water out, by surface tension, as long as the surface was not disturbed too much.
+Canvas fabric was the material of choice for packing things in and for making tents.
+It tended to hold water out, by surface tension, as long as the surface was not disturbed.
+We were always told not to touch the inside surface of the tent if it was raining.
 We used to have a canvas bag, which was used to carry fresh water from a water source to the camp-site.

-Below are some other photos of the surroundings where Charlie worked.
-He probably made some of these trips in his spare time, others may have been related to farm work.
+Below are some other photos of the surroundings where Charlie explored.
+He made these trips during his annual leave.

 The caption written on the back of this photo is: